nsz32/docklike-plugin/README.md

-📌 Now support internationalization ! **Contribute in localizing** the plugin to your language :)
+📌 Now support internationalization ! **Contribute in localizing** the plugin to your tongue :)

 Docklike Taskbar for XFCE
 -----------------------------------